 - Repatriation travel costs

 Holiday Extras travel insurance provides repatriation insurance as part of the cover for medical emergency expenses.
-With a Silver level policy, you can expect to be covered for up to £15 million for medical emergency expenses, including repatriation back to the UK.
+With a Silver level policy, you can expect to be covered for up to unlimited (on Gold policies) for medical emergency expenses, including repatriation back to the UK.

 Here's how much you can expect to be covered for under medical emergencies and repatriation:

 Though we really hate to think of anything going wrong on your trip, we want you to know that if you've booked travel insurance with us, you can be sure that we'll get you treated and safely back home, should you unexpectedly require medical assistance.
 You can see your total repatriation amount under the emergency medical expenses section of your policy, which covers travel expenses incurred getting you home or to the hospital, as well as any medical attention you might require.